moe-dizzle/coding_and_learning/Testing JavaScript Applications - Kent C. Dodds/TESTING JAVASCRIPT APPLICATIONS.md

 * make sure assertion runs
 * test object factory = factory that create passing object

-## 2 - TEST DRIVEN DEVELOPMENT (TDD)
+## 3 - TEST DRIVEN DEVELOPMENT (TDD)

 * write test first, then write implementation , then refactor
 * one test at a time
 * min code to pass test
-* doesn't work well when you don't know what the api will look like
+* doesn't work well when you don't know what the api will look like\

+## 4 - INTEGRATION TESTS

+* faker = randomly generated data
+  * assert on the schema (toMatchObject)
+* set up state, do assertions, then clean up
+* interact like a user
+*